 Additionally, citizens can explore county and municipal warrant record resources through superior or municipal courts.

-How To See if You or Someone Else Has a Warrant in Mississippi
+How To See Who Has a Warrant in Mississippi

 The Mississippi Public Records Act, established in 1983, guarantees citizens access to information from all levels of state government.2